 People still hire this firm because people are not informed.
 They just hear the radio ads and call in.
 The jingle hooks people in and the salesperson closes the deal.
 The client gets left with sub-par service or the company closes on them completely later like American Tax Relief, which the FTC was still sorting out this year.

 Since tax relief companies do not rely on referrals, good reviews, or content-based advertising, they have very high client acquisition costs.

 Tax relief firms dump a ton of money on advertising.
-Some law firms do to.
-We mostly rely on client referalls, people finding out positive reviews, and Google search to acquire clients, all which cost almost nothing.
+Some law firms do too.
+We mostly rely on client referrals, people finding out positive reviews, and Google search to acquire clients, all of which cost almost nothing.
 On the other hand, most tax relief companies are paying for: